Want to automatically upload photos to Dropbox?

 2. Choose Preferences... from the list.

-5. After toggling on this feature, you’ll see a prompt asking if you’d like to enable camera uploads for that device when you connect a camera or mobile device into a computer with the Dropbox desktop app.
+4. After toggling on this feature, you’ll see a prompt asking if you’d like to enable camera uploads for that device when you connect a camera or mobile device to a computer with the Dropbox desktop app.
 If you accept, that device will automatically save photos to Dropbox each time it’s plugged in.

-This feature is only available for photos in mobile devices.
-It’s relatively convenient, but many users have complaint Dropbox camera uploads not working unless they open the app and do a refresh.
+This feature is only available for photos on mobile devices.
+For more details, check the official tutorial online.
+It’s relatively convenient, but many users have complained the Dropbox camera uploads not working unless they open the app and refresh it.
 Therefore, Method 2 is more recommended.

 2. Automatically sync photos to Dropbox with freeware